-LumiCare™ Caries Detection Rinse is a novel approach to detecting and assessing caries.
-It will greatly enhance oral care by providing dentists a means to detect caries earlier.
+LumiCare™ Caries Detection Rinse is a novel approach to the management of caries.
+It will greatly enhance oral care by providing dentists with a means to detect caries earlier.
 This capability allows for practitioners to administer the proper treatment, avoiding or delaying more invasive surgical restoration.

 Sub-micron particles have not previously been used for the purpose of caries detection or assessment.
 The inherent high surface area of the particles provides for effective multi-functionalization to incorporate both targeting and imaging moieties within the same system.

 GreenMark’s functionalized starch particles, developed with our collaborators at U-M, were first shown to selectively detect dental caries in vitro (read the Advanced Healthcare Materials article).
 Starch was chosen because it is non-toxic and is readily degraded by amylase enzymes present in saliva.
 When modified with a positive charge (cationic functionality), biobased starch particles target and adhere to carious lesions by associating with negative charges (anionic functionalities) characterizing the interior of the lesion.

 For an early non-cavitated carious lesion the surface normally remains intact, but open micropores allow acid to enter the enamel subsurface, such that the lesion becomes more and more porous until it eventually collapses into a cavity.
 Early detection and fluoride or remineralization treatment can prevent the formation of fully developed cavities and help avert or delay the typical restorative cycle.
 The small size and positive charge of the GreenMark starch particles facilitate entry into the microchannels of carious lesions.
 The particles are tagged with a fluorescent dye so early non-cavitated carious lesions illuminate using a dental curing lamp common to most dental practices, revealing the size and location of carious lesions.